-First, in Bhutan, a decrease in detrital influx may have resulted from a climatically-driven slowdown of erosion in the range during the Pliocene [Grujic et al., 2006], in response to the surface uplift and orographic effect of the Shillong plateau [Biswas et al., 2007].
-Yet, the lack of paleoclimatic changes in our palynological data and the steady stable isotopic record from authigenic clay minerals across the stratigraphic section (Grujic et al., in prep.) refute this hypothesis.
+First, in Bhutan, a decrease in detrital influx may have resulted from a climatically driven slowdown of erosion in the range during the Pliocene [Grujic et al., 2006], in response to the surface uplift and orographic effect of the Shillong Plateau [Biswas et al., 2007].
+Yet the lack of paleoclimatic changes in our palynological data and the steady stable isotopic record from authigenic clay minerals across the stratigraphic section (Grujic, personal communication of unpublished data, 2016) refute this hypothesis.

-Second, a tectonically-driven decrease in subsidence in relation with the propagation of the deformation front toward the foreland could also be plausible.
-Indeed, the Dungsam Chu section has migrated from the foredeep to the wedge-top depozone of the basin (e.g. [P DeCelles and Giles, 1996), since it is currently located in the hangingwall of the Main Frontal Thrust (MFT) (Figure 2).
+Second, a tectonically driven decrease in subsidence in relation with the propagation of the deformation front toward the foreland could also be plausible.
+Indeed, the Dungsam Chu section has migrated from the foredeep to the wedge-top depozone of the basin [e.g., DeCelles and Giles, 1996], since it is currently located in the hanging wall of the Main Frontal Thrust (MFT) (Figure 2).
 Therefore, the time at which this thrust was activated becomes of critical importance.
-Based on detrital thermochronology and/or the presence of growth strata, ongoing displacement on the MFT is suggested to have started ~2 Ma ago in western and central Nepal [J-L Mugnier et al., 2004; van der Beek et al., 2006] and ~1 Ma ago in eastern India in Arunachal Pradesh [Chirouze et al., 2013] and possibly at an unspecified younger time [Burgess et al., 2012], while the timing remains undetermined in Bhutan.
+Based on detrital thermochronology and/or the presence of growth strata, ongoing displacement on the MFT is suggested to have started ~2 Ma ago in western and central Nepal [Mugnier et al., 2004; van der Beek et al., 2006] and ~1 Ma ago in eastern India in Arunachal Pradesh [Chirouze et al., 2013] and possibly at an unspecified younger time [Burgess et al., 2012], while the timing remains undetermined in Bhutan.
 However, the accumulation rates at Dungsam Chu have decayed since at least 4.5 Ma.
 Given the post ~2-1 Ma MFT activation documented along the eastern Himalayan arc, it hence seems reasonable to assume that during most of its deposition, the Dungsam Chu section remained located in the foredeep depozone and has not experienced a reduced creation of accommodation space due to the forelandward propagation of the Himalayan deformation front (MFT) before the Pleistocene.

-Third, the last option available to explain the deceleration of accumulation rates observed in eastern Bhutan is a tectonically-driven decrease in subsidence and/or detrital influx due to a change in the deformation of the range and its the foreland.
-What makes the Dunsgam Chu section special along the Himalayan arc is its location north of the Shillong plateau, a unique basement-cored uplift in the Himalayan foreland (Figure 1).
-At the longitude of central and eastern Bhutan, the Himalayan foreland corresponds to a broken foreland basin (e.g. [Jordan, 1995; Strecker et al., 2012]), rather than a classical foreland system (e.g. [P DeCelles and Giles, 1996]).
-In this area, the foredeep is very shallow (may be < 1 km), in contrast to areas west and east of Bhutan (depths > 4 km) [Dasgupta, 2000; Verma and Mukhopadhyay, 1977] (see Figure 1b in [Vernant et al., 2014]).
+Third, the last option available to explain the deceleration of accumulation rates observed in eastern Bhutan is a tectonically driven decrease in subsidence and/or detrital influx due to a change in the deformation of the range and its foreland.
+What makes the Dunsgam Chu section special along the Himalayan arc is its location north of the Shillong Plateau, a unique basement-cored uplift in the Himalayan foreland (Figure 1).
+At the longitude of central and eastern Bhutan, the Himalayan foreland corresponds to a broken foreland basin [e.g., Jordan, 1995; Strecker et al., 2012], rather than a classical foreland system [e.g., DeCelles and Giles, 1996].
+In this area, the foredeep is very shallow (maybe <1 km), in contrast to areas west and east of Bhutan (depths >4 km) [Dasgupta, 2000; Verma and Mukhopadhyay, 1977; Vernant et al., 2014, Figure 1b].